Here are the oils you’re most likely to find in a French shop:

 huile de pépins de raisins: grape seed oil, recommended for a fondue Bourguignonne

-huile de sésame: sesame oil, sold in the Asian section of the supermarket (this is made from grilled sesame seeds, with a nutty flavour).
-There is also a sesame oil made with non-grilled sesame seeds that is supposed to be very good for you.
+huile de sésame: sesame oil, made from grilled sesame seeds, with a nutty flavour, sold in the Asian section of the supermarket.
+There is also a sesame oil made with non-grilled seeds that is supposed to have health benefits.

 huile de son de riz: rice bran oil.
 Anti-cholesterol, antioxydant, Omega-3 oil recommended by cardiologists; in health food stores.